moorepants/BicycleDataProcessor/README.rst

 Dependencies
 ============

-These are the versions that I tested the code with, but the code will most likely work with other versions.
+These are the versions that I tested the code with, but the code will most likely work with newer versions.

 - `Python 2.7.1`__
 .. __: http://www.python.org